Cchioma/HR_Attrition_Employee_Report/README.md

 13. Is there a relationship between monthly income and attrition

 ## Skills/ Concepts applied
+The following skills and concepts wer applied throughout the course of this project:
 1. Defining KPIs
 2. Cleaning/Validation in Power Query
 3. Power BI DAX Concepts: Calculated Measures